 – It goes without saying that a good pair of cycling shorts or bib shorts is priceless out on the trail of a remote stage race such as the Yak Ru.
 Invest in a tried-and-tested, comfortable, high-quality pair that will not let you down, then bring an extra one or two more.
 Like wool cycling tops, wool cycling shorts do exist!
 More importantly, choose a pair that will allow you to function with the items mentioned below.

-– For big efforts at high altitude, especially the hike up to Thorong La Pass, keeping extra warm might mean investing in waterproof pants.
-Lightweight but reinforced waterproof shell pants will be good especially in snowy conditions, especially when paired with the aforementioned leg warmers, tights, and cycling shorts underneath.
+– For significant efforts at high altitude, especially the hike up to Thorong La Pass, keeping extra warm might mean investing in waterproof pants.
+Lightweight but reinforced waterproof shell pants will be, especially in snowy conditions, especially when paired with the leg-warmers mentioned above, tights, and cycling shorts underneath.

 – It starts with a sturdy pair of cycling shoes.
-Something that is not too snug but allows all day comfort and especially thicker socks to be worn.
-A reasonably affordable, high quality shoe sporting a rubber outsole and some in-built flex makes more sense in a race where there will be substantial hike-a-bike segments – rather than a high-end, stiff cross-country model.
+Something that is not too snug but allows all-day comfort and especially thicker socks to be worn.
+A reasonably affordable, high-quality footwear sporting a rubber outsole and some in-built flex makes more sense in a race where there will be substantial hike-a-bike segments – rather than a high-end, stiff cross-country model.

 – Socks can make or break a race.
 Go for comfort and practical features such as a high cuff (to prevent debris from getting inside).
 In cold, possibly snowy altitudes, where some hiking is a certainty, socks must be able to insulate and provide some degree of ‘toe-wiggle room’ despite the snug fit of most bike shoes.